Kfar Etzion massacre: Background

 Kfar Etzion was a kibbutz founded in 1943, for military and agricultural ends, about 2 km west of the road between Jerusalem and Hebron.
 By the end of 1947, there were 163 adults and 50 children living there.
 Much of the town's population was made up of Holocaust survivors.
-Together with three nearby kibbutzim established 1945–1947, it formed Gush Etzion (the Etzion Bloc).
+Together with three nearby kibbutzim established 1945–1947, it formed Gush Etzion ('Etzion Bloc').
 According to one member of the settlement, relations were good between settlers and local Arabs, with attendance at each other's weddings, until November 1947.

-The United Nations partition plan for Palestine of November 29, 1947 placed the bloc, an enclave in a purely Arab area, inside the boundaries of the intended Arab state, where, moreover, Jewish settlement was to be forbidden through a transitional period.
+The United Nations partition plan for Palestine of November 29, 1947, placed the bloc, an enclave in a purely Arab area, inside the boundaries of the intended Arab state, where, moreover, Jewish settlement was to be forbidden through a transitional period.
 For Hebronite Arabs, the bloc constituted an 'alien intrusion' on ground that had been wholly Arab for centuries,' though it had been built on land either purchased by Jews (1928) or acquired by them through a complex circumvention of Mandatory law in 1942.
 According to Henry Laurens, Kfar Etzion had started hostilities in the area in December by destroying a local Arab village.
 On 10 December, a convoy from Bethlehem en route to the Gush Etzion bloc was ambushed and 10 of its 26 passengers and escorts were killed.Yoav Gelber,Palestine, 1948: War, Escape and the Emergence of the Palestinian Refugee Problem,Sussex University Press p.26.
 Though on January 5, the children and some women had been evacuated with British assistance, and though David Shaltiel recommended its evacuation, the Haganah, on Yigal Yadin's counsel, decided against withdrawing from the settlements for several reasons: they commanded a strategic position on Jerusalem's southern approach from Hebron, and were considered, in the words of Abdullah Tall, a 'sharp thorn stuck in the heart of a purely Arab area'.
 Several relief convoys from the Haganah in Jerusalem had been ambushed.